sendgrid/docs/source/Integrate/Partners/amazon_marketplace.md

    </br> This takes you to the Dedicated IP Addresses page
    </br>
 1. Next, click **Add an IP Address**
 1. Select the number of IP Addresses to add, and select whether you want to warm up your IP automatically.
 Warming up an IP gradually increases the amount of email sent over this IP over time to improve your email deliverability.
-To use automatic warm-up, you must have at least one other warm IP to handle the overflow traffic from the IP being warmed up.
 1. Click **Add**.

 {% anchor h3 %}